Metaphysical grounding

 Metaphysical grounding is a relation of metaphysical dependence that aims to capture how certain facts or entities obtain “in virtue of” others.
 It is commonly regarded as a non-causal, explanatory connection between less fundamental and more fundamental elements of reality.
 Grounding has become a central topic in contemporary analytic philosophy, particularly in discussions of metaphysics, modality, ontology, and the philosophy of explanation.
 Proponents of grounding argue that it provides a unifying framework for understanding metaphysical structure, including the hierarchy of being, the nature of truthmaking, and the relationship between higher-level and lower-level properties.

+To understand what is meant by grounding, consider an ordinary physical object, such as a table, and the atoms it is made of.
+Without the atoms, the table would not exist; thus, the table's existence depends on the existence of the atoms.
+This kind of dependence is called grounding to distinguish it from other kinds of dependence, such as the dependence of an effect on its cause.
+It is sometimes called metaphysical or ontological dependence.

 In its paradigmatic form, grounding is used to express claims like: “The fact that the rose is red is grounded in the fact that it reflects light at approximately 700 nanometers,” or “The existence of a set is grounded in the existence of its members.”
 These are not claims about causation—grounding is taken to be atemporal and non-empirical—but about what metaphysically explains or determines other facts.
+Take the example of the grounds of natural classification.
+Here, John Stuart Mill wrote, “In so far as a natural classification is grounded on real kinds, its groups are certainly not conventional; it is perfectly true that they do not depend upon an arbitrary choice of the naturalist."

 Grounding is typically described as a form of determination that is finer-grained than logical entailment and supervenience: it is possible for two propositions to be necessarily coextensive while differing in their grounds.

 The modern resurgence of interest in grounding was catalyzed by the work of Gideon Rosen, Kit Fine, and Jonathan Schaffer in the early 21st century.
 These philosophers positioned grounding as central to understanding a wide array of metaphysical issues, from the status of moral and mental properties to debates about fundamentality and reduction.
 For example, Rosen characterizes grounding as a primitive relation that expresses the metaphysical analogue of explanation, while Schaffer contends that the proper subject matter of metaphysics is not what exists, but what “grounds” what.

 Despite its growing prominence, grounding remains controversial.
 Some philosophers, such as Jessica Wilson, have challenged its coherence and explanatory utility.
 Others, like Karen Bennett, advocate for a pluralist framework that includes grounding as one among many “building relations.”
 The ongoing debate has produced a rich literature on the logic, metaphysics, and semantics of grounding, with increasingly fine-grained distinctions between competing theories.